Deepu2308/HumanActivityRecognition/README.md

 ## What the data looks like
 ![Result](src/plots/Subjects%201,3,26,27.png)

-## Whats the 1st layer convolution output looks like
+## What the 1st layer convolution output looks like
 ![Result](src/plot//../plots/Subjects%201.png)